FranGarcia94/LanguagesApp/README.md

 ## Create PDF

-This function automatically creates a ´pdf´ file where 3 columns are displayed, each corresponding to a language.
+This function automatically creates a `pdf` file where 3 columns are displayed, each corresponding to a language.

 ![pdf_file_img](./assets/pdf_file.jpg)

 Here the words in the database are sorted in alphabetical order and separated in cells.

-The file is automatically named ´Idiomas_.pdf´ and saved in the folder where you have the program.
+The file is automatically named `Idiomas_.pdf` and saved in the folder where you have the program.

 ## Suggest Translation